Publications

 Do you still believe or do you already feel?

 The study of affects and affectivity is becoming increasingly important in the humanities.
-This conference will examine affects and affectivity in qualitative-empirical research from theological, religious studies and sociological perspectives.
+At this conference (May 25, 2023), affects and affectivity in qualitative-empirical research were examined from theological, religious studies and sociological perspectives.

-In her presentation, Dr. Elgen Sauerborn will explore the question of how affects are researched.
-Prof. Dr. Andrea Bieler offers an overview of affectivity in theological research.
-Prof. Dr. Donovan Schaefer will talk to us via Zoom about the relationship between religion, affectivity and secularity.
+In three presentations, experts offered insights into different disciplinary perspectives on affectivity and affects.
+In her presentation, Dr. Elgen Sauerborn explored the question of how affects are researched.
+Prof. Dr. Andrea Bieler offered an overview of affectivity in theological research.
+Prof. Dr. Donovan Schaefer spoke to us via Zoom about the relationship between religion, affectivity and secularity.

-The two workshops will work with data and initial results from current research projects by doctoral students at the Faculty of Theology in Basel.
+In two workshops, we worked with data and initial results from current research projects by PhD students from the Faculty of Theology in Basel.

 For further information and program: Flyer

-As part of our seminar Difference-Sensitive Ecclesiology: Practical, Intercultural and Systematic Theology in Dialogue, we invite you to four public Zoom sessions with experts:
+As part of our seminar Difference-Sensitive Ecclesiology: Practical, Intercultural and Systematic Theology in Dialogue, we invited to four public Zoom sessions with experts:

 Migration-sensitive church: what does asylum and migration mean for church practice and theological self-understanding of churches: in the field of tension between diakonia, integration aid, liberation, politics, power and racism?
 (English)